Roland-djee/SocialForceModel/README.md

 This code is intended to simulate the dynamics of pedestrians.

-***Last modified version 08/09/2015***
+***Last modified version 06/10/2015***

 Social Force Model - Python library for pedestrian dynamics
 ===========================================================

-Solves for the dynamics of pedestrians using a so-called "social force model" based on the article [Helbing & Molnar Phys.
+Microsimulator solving for the dynamics of pedestrians using a so-called "Social Force Model" based on the article [Helbing & Molnar Phys.
 Rev. E 51, 4282 (1995)]

 - Includes .